Four more deaths recorded in Liverpool

 There were four more coronavirus deaths recorded in the latest 24-hour period in Liverpool.

-The dashboard shows 1,647 people had died in the area by May 6 (Friday) – up from 1,643 on Thursday.
+A total of 1,652 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 1,648 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Liverpool.